Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: Pilot Study of Hyak Informed-Sampling via Simulation

 \subsection{Simulation}

 We assume there are two village-level covariates so that the length of the $\bbeta$ vector is 2.
-Both of the village-level covariates $x_{i1}$ and $x_{i2}$ are generated independently from uniform distributions on 0 to 1.
-Based loosely on the real values from the Agincourt HDSS in South Africa, the parameter values we use in the simulation are: \begin{itemize} \item The risk of death in young girls is $\mbox{expit}(\gamma_1) = 0.050$.\footnote{$\mbox{expit}()$ is the inverse of $\mbox{logit}()$} \item The risk of death in young boys is $\mbox{expit}(\gamma_2) = 0.117$. \item The risk of death in older girls is $\mbox{expit}(\gamma_3) = 0.032$. \item The risk of death in older girls is $\mbox{expit}(\gamma_4) = 0.071$. \item The first village-level covariate has $\exp(\beta_1) = \exp(-1.1) = 0.333$ so that a unit increase in $x_1$ leads to the odds of death dropping by a third. \item The second village-level covariate has $\exp(\beta_2) = \exp(0.7) = 2.01 $ so that a unit increase in $x_2$ leads to the odds of death doubling. \item We set $\sigma_{\epsilon}^2 = 0.22$ to determine the level of unstructured variability.
-This leads to a 95\% range for the residual unstructured odds being $\exp( \pm 1.96 \times \sqrt{0.22}) = [0.40,2.51]$. \item We set $\sigma_{s}^2 = 0.48$ to determine the level of unstructured variability.
-This operation requires some care because the ICAR model does not define a proper probabiity distribution.
-The ICAR variance is not directly interpretable and so instead Figure \ref{fig:SpatialEffects} shows a simulated set of $S_i$, $i=1,...,20$ values, with darker values indicating higher risk.
-The spatial dependence is apparent, with this realization producing high risk to the West of the region and low risk in the East. \end{itemize}
+Both of the village-level covariates $x_{i1}$ and $x_{i2}$ are generated independently from uniform distributions on 0 to 1, $i=1,\dots,20$.
+Based loosely on the real values from the Agincourt HDSS in South Africa, the parameter values we use in the simulation are: \begin{itemize} \item The risk of death in young girls is $\mbox{expit}(\gamma_1) = 0.050$. \item The risk of death in young boys is $\mbox{expit}(\gamma_2) = 0.117$. \item The risk of death in older girls is $\mbox{expit}(\gamma_3) = 0.032$. \item The risk of death in older boys is $\mbox{expit}(\gamma_4) = 0.077$. \item The first village-level covariate has $\exp(\beta_1) = \exp(-2.2) = 0.111$ so that a unit increase in $x_1$ leads to the odds of death dropping by one ninth. \item The second village-level covariate has $\exp(\beta_2) = \exp(1.4) = 4.05 $ so that a unit increase in $x_2$ leads to the odds of death quadrupling. \item We set $\sigma_{\epsilon}^2 = 0.22$ to determine the level of unstructured variability at the village level.
+This leads to a 95\% range for the residual unstructured village-level odds being $\exp( \pm 1.96 \times \sqrt{0.22}) = [0.40,2.51]$. \item We set $\sigma_{s}^2 = 0.48$ to determine the level of structured variability at the village level.
+This operation requires some care because the ICAR model does not define a proper probability distribution.
+The ICAR variance is not interpretable as a marginal variance (and so is not comparable to the other random effects variances, $\sigma_\epsilon^2$ and $\sigma_h^2$) and so instead Figure \ref{fig:SpatialEffects} shows a simulated set of $S_i$, $i=1,\dots,20$ values, with darker values indicating higher risk.
+The spatial dependence is apparent, with this realization producing high risk to the West of the region and low risk in the East.